xxsimoxx/cpcompatibility/readme.txt

 2. Most popular plugins and their compatibility

 == Changelog ==
+= 0.4.0 =
+* Bring in scope $cp_version in WP-CLI.
+* Deprecated SEO by Rank Math and Caldera Forms fixes.

 = 0.3.0 =
 * Rewritten wp core check-update so now it's as the original
 * WP API is called just once when checking plugins